trigaten/Learn_Prompting/docs/applied_prompting/build_chatbot_from_kb.md

 ## How GPT-3 Can Help

 This is where GPT-3 can be particularly useful.
-Instead of having many very specific intents, each intent can be broader and leverage a [Knowledge Base](https://en.wikipedia.org/wiki/Knowledge_base) document (e.g. one intent for “login problems,” one intent for “how to subscribe,” etc.).
-Each intent is associated with a document instead of a list of questions and a specific answer.
-When a user asks a question about login, we can pass the “login problems” document to GPT-3 as context information and generate a specific response to the user’s question.
+Instead of having many very specific intents, each intent can be broader and leverage a document from your [Knowledge Base](https://en.wikipedia.org/wiki/Knowledge_base).
+A Knowledge Base (KB) is information stored as structured and unstructured data, ready to be used for analysis or inference.
+Your KB may be composed of a series of documents explaining how to use your products.

+This way, each intent is associated with a document instead of a list of questions and a specific answer, e.g. one intent for “login problems,” one intent for “how to subscribe,” etc. When a user asks a question about login, we can pass the “login problems” document to GPT-3 as context information and generate a specific response to the user’s question.

 <div style={{textAlign: 'left'}}>